DomDF/blog/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include Bayesian methods of degradation modelling and quantification of the value of information.
+bio: My research interests within engineering include Bayesian methods of degradation modelling and quantification of the value of information.
+I also work on football analytics.
 #education:
 #  courses:
 #  - course: PhD in Bayesian Decision Analysis for Structural Integrity Management